 3.1.4 [K.O.]
-Origin and marketing $^{\rm Q}$
+Origin and marketing $^{ extstyle Q}$

-Only breeding poultry from QS-certified companies with eligibility to deliver may be marketed in the QS chain as slaughter animals (sexually mature breeding hens/breeding cockerels for multiplying).
+Only livestock from QS-certified companies with eligibility to deliver may be marketed as QS livestock (e.g. sexually mature breeding female/male poultry for multiplying).

 When animals are sold, both the sender of the animals (= livestock owner) and the customer must have evidence of the accompanying documents (e.g. loading logs, official certificates) for the animals handed over.
-Digital verification is also possible.
+Digital proof is also possible (e.g. extract from the database).